 2. Exercise Recovery

-This is a process where physical strain causes muscle damage that the body repairs by transforming the amino acid intake into new muscle tissue [2].
+This is a process where muscle damage from physical strain is repaired by transforming amino acids into new muscle tissue [2].

-This process is important for avoiding that post-exercise stiffness and to help you maintain muscle mass.
+This process is important for avoiding post-exercise stiffness and to help you maintain muscle mass.

 3. Muscle Building